Become a Cyber-Resilience Expert: The Future Looks Bright

 In the face of this reality, organizations are more vulnerable than ever and have no choice but to invest large amounts of time and money to protect their data and prevent the catastrophe that cyber-theft can cause.
 But is that enough?

 Cybersecurity has proven to be very effective when it comes to protecting IT infrastructures.
-Unfortunately, it doesn’t take into account the entire ecosystem of IT protocols or the human element, even though both are equally important.
-As we know, employees themselves are often at the root of a given system’s shortcomings.
+Unfortunately, it does not take into account the entire ecosystem of IT protocols or the human element.
+Employees themselves are often at the root of a given system’s shortcomings.
 Machines are practically infallible.
 It’s the people who use them that make it possible for hackers to do their dirty work.
 As pointed out by Marco Manglaviti, Incident Response Lead at Deloitte, he explains “the need to build resilient systems which leverage bleeding-edge technologies and innovative solutions is the foundation upon which cyber-resilience is built.
 Hackers will continue to compromise organizations by exploiting human factors throughout the process.
 As we continue to build increasingly complex systems, ensuring the shift of the human element from the traditional ‘weakest link’ in the cybersecurity chain to the strongest one is ever more critical.”

 Cybersecurity on its own simply can’t protect an organization’s data.
 It has to be supplemented with the monitoring of protocols and human activity to ensure effective and complete protection.
 Indeed, experts acknowledge that the two domains are inseparable.
 In the words of cyber-resilience advisor, Paul Berthier from RHEA, “…cybersecurity and cyber-resilience are intimately linked; you can’t have one without the other.
 It would be an illusion to think that a system can be effectively protected without taking into consideration the multiple elements surrounding IT infrastructures.”